redis/redis/README.md

 After the command operates in some way, it returns a reply to the client, usually using `addReply()` or a similar function defined inside `networking.c`.

-There are tons of commands implementations inside th Redis source code that can serve as examples of actual commands implementations.
+There are tons of commands implementations inside the Redis source code that can serve as examples of actual commands implementations.
 To write a few toy commands can be a good exercise to familiarize with the code base.